CapricornoG/Geography-game/README.md

 -	Handles the display of questions and options dynamically.
 -	Implements a timer for each question and updates the UI accordingly.
 -	Checks user-selected answers against correct answers and updates the score.
 -	Manages navigation between pages and stores/retrieves the user's final score.

+## Features
+###	Homepage Features:
+-	Welcome message and game logo.
+-	Start Game button to initiate the game.
+-	Rules button to view the game rules.
+###	Game Page Features:
+-	Displays questions one by one with multiple-choice options.
+-	Timer indicating the time remaining to answer each question.
+-	Feedback on selected answers (correct or incorrect).
+-	Score display showing the current score.
+-	Question number indicator to track progress.
+-	Navigation buttons to return to the homepage or view the rules.
+###	Rules Page Features:
+-	Provides clear instructions on how to play the game.
+-	Lists out the rules, including time limits and scoring system.
+-	Encourages users to test their geography knowledge.
+###	End Game Page Features:
+-	Displays the final score achieved by the user.
+-	Presents a personalised message based on the score attained.
+-	Allows users to restart the game or return to the homepage.
+###	Styling and Design Features:
+-	Consistent design elements across all pages for a cohesive user experience.
+-	Responsive design to ensure compatibility with various devices and screen sizes.
+-	Use of CSS animations for interactive elements such as buttons and logo rotation.
+-	Clear typography and colour scheme for readability and visual appeal.
+###	JavaScript Functionality Features:
+-	Fetches questions from an external API (or uses backup questions if API call fails).
+-	Dynamically displays questions and options based on the retrieved data.
+-	Implements a timer for each question to create a sense of urgency.
+-	Validates user-selected answers against correct answers and updates the score accordingly.
+-	Manages navigation between pages and stores/retrieves the user's final score.